 Ask for Support

 If you have a safety net of friends and family, don’t be afraid to rely on them if they are able and willing to help with things like grocery shopping and light housekeeping, even cooking meals.
 If you find it easier to talk to people who are outside of the situation, therapy from a licensed counselor, psychologist, or psychiatrist can be beneficial in many ways.
 Of course, therapy can be expensive with or without insurance, but there are free options to get the help you need.
+You might find that participating in bereavement support groups and interacting with other people who have faced similar losses might be a great asset to you and help you from feeling so alone.
 Most hospice programs include free grief counseling for the patient’s family members, and support groups abound in person and online.
 If need be, you will always be welcome at any AA or NA meeting, which usually take place in several locations throughout any given day.

 Learning about the stages of grief can help you understand the symptoms you’re experiencing.
 When you know to expect mood swings, unexplainable periods of calm, and sudden bursts of rage or sobbing as just some of the ways grief manifests, it will be a lot easier to identify and develop positive coping skills.
 Recovery is not always a linear path with forward progress; you may regress, or find yourself in a pattern or stage of grief through which you thought you had already left behind.
 Without a little guidance, this can leave you feeling confused, ashamed, and even a little crazy at times.